Carlos Alcaraz: 2024: Channel Slam, Olympic silver

-Alcaraz began his 2024 campaign at Australian Open, where he reached the quarterfinals for the first time in his career.
-He lost to sixth seed Alexander Zverev in four sets.

-In February, Alcaraz entered the Argentina Open as the defending champion.
-He won his first two matches in straight sets before losing to Nicolás Jarry in the semifinal.
-The following week, he retired from the Rio Open two games into his opening match after twisting his right ankle.
-He later announced that he had suffered a lateral sprain, but said he would miss just "a few days" of training before Indian Wells.
+Alcaraz began his 2024 campaign at the Australian Open.
+He produced a dominant performance against Miomir Kecmanovic to reach the quarterfinals for the first time in his career; however, he lost there to Alexander Zverev in four sets.
+In February, Alcaraz chose to play on South American clay courts for the third year in a row.
+He entered the Argentina Open as defending champion, but lost to Nicolás Jarry in the semifinal.
+The following week, he retired from the Rio Open two games into his first match after twisting his right ankle.
+He announced that he had suffered a lateral sprain, but that he would miss just "a few days" of training before Indian Wells.

-As defending champion in Indian Wells, Alcaraz came back into form, dropping only one set to reach the semifinals.
-He next faced Jannik Sinner for an eighth career meeting; he defeated him in three sets to end Sinner's 19-match winning streak.
-Alcaraz then defeated Daniil Medvedev in the final, earning him his first title in eight months.
-In Miami, where he aimed to complete the Sunshine Double, Alcaraz reached the quarterfinals without dropping a set.
-However, he then lost to eventual finalist Grigor Dimitrov for a second consecutive time.
-Following the tournament, he dropped to world No. 3 after being overtaken by Jannik Sinner.
+As defending champion on some of his favorite courts in Indian Wells, Alcaraz came back into form.
+In the semifinals, he defeated Jannik Sinner to end his 19-match winning streak.
+He then defeated Daniil Medvedev in the final, earning him his first title in eight months.
+In Miami, Alcaraz reached the quarterfinals without dropping a set but lost there to Grigor Dimitrov.
+Following the tournament, he dropped to world No. 3 behind Novak Djokovic and Miami champion Sinner.